magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/physical_digital_realities/fiducial_markers.md

 ## Summary

-Fiducial markers are essential tools in CSP for aligning digital content with physical spaces.
+Fiducial markers are useful tools in CSP for aligning digital content with physical spaces.
 They provide a tangible and flexible anchoring solution, enabling accurate spatial positioning in augmented reality (AR) applications.

 By linking the physical and digital worlds, fiducial markers ensure AR content is displayed correctly, regardless of user perspective or device.

 1. **Fiducial Markers and AR Spatial Coherence**
    Fiducial markers create a consistent relationship between the physical environment and digital coordinate systems.
 Their transforms-comprising position, rotation, and scale-define how digital content aligns with the real world.
 Proper configuration ensures spatial coherence, making AR experiences intuitive and immersive.

 2. **Practical Applications in Real-World AR Projects**
-   * **Offline Scenarios:** Fiducial markers work entirely on-device, making them ideal for environments without internet access.

    * **Dynamic Spaces:** Their physical mobility allows seamless adaptation in setups like exhibitions or training environments where markers may be relocated.